zakr0112/DuckyClicker/README.md

 with the main goal being tapping the duck to increase your money, and use gold for upgrades\
 to change your ducks appearance!\
 \
-The game is in beta and this isn't fully completed yet, however we have a pre-release version\
+The game is in beta and this isn't fully completed yet, however we have pre-release version(s)\
 available for install, follow our guides below to get started!

 ## Getting Started

-The project download is under **[beta](https://github.com/zakr0112/DuckyClicker/tree/main/Beta)** or additionally **[releases](https://github.com/zakr0112/DuckyClicker/releases)** where the python file is available to download (might be packaged as a zip file)\
+The project download is under **[releases](https://github.com/zakr0112/DuckyClicker/releases)** (where the game and source code is available for download)\
 you simply unzip into a folder on your desktop (or file environment), and double click to open the game

 If you're missing any modules, run the following command(s):